pauleveritt/tagstr-site/docs/pep.rst

 For example, decorators which tag function authors can use to memoize interpolations in the function args.

+Each of these points also match the teaching of decorators.
+In that case, a learner consumes something which applies to the code just after it.
+They don't need to know too much about decorator theory to take advantage of the utility.

 Common Patterns Seen In Writing Tag Functions
 =============================================